p1nkun1c0rns/awesomeness/README.md

 - [Short GCP News](https://snownews.appspot.com/) - Weekly News about GCP.
 - [uptime.is](https://uptime.is/) - SLA calculations assume a requirement of continuous uptime.
 - [shields.io](https://shields.io/) - Badges for Everybody.
+- [Whats.new](https://whats.new/) - .new is a domain extension exclusively for performing new actions online.
+- [hackmd.io](https://hackmd.io) - Get everyone on the same page with Markdown.

 ## Testframeworks

 - [pollyjs](https://github.com/Netflix/pollyjs) - Polly.JS is a standalone, framework-agnostic JavaScript library that enables recording, replaying, and stubbing of HTTP interactions.
 - [KitchenCI](https://github.com/test-kitchen/test-kitchen) - Infrastructure Code Deserves Tests Too.

+## DesignShit

+- [Calico](https://github.com/ix/calico) - Calico is a small utility written in Haskell which is cat but for colors.

 ## DevShit